ankitminz/SolutionOfFundamentalsOfComputerProgrammingWithCSharpNakov/README.md

 # Solutions of Fundamentals of Computer Programming with C# by Svetlin Nakov
 These are my solution of exercise problems of book **Fundamentals of Computer Programming with C#** by **Svetlin Nakov**.
 For original solutions and book see [this](https://github.com/t3chm4n/fundamentals-csharp-exercises) github repository.

+## Tools Used
+* Visual Studio 2022, .NET 6
+* Visual Studio 2019, .NET 5

 # Solutions
+**Note** - You will not see `using` directives in console programs made using .NET 6 in Visual Studio 2022 because they are generated automatically [*like this*](https://github.com/ankitminz/SolutionOfFundamentalsOfComputerProgrammingWithCSharpNakov/blob/master/Ch1/Ch1Q4/obj/Debug/net6.0/Ch1Q4.GlobalUsings.g.cs).
+To know more about it see - https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements
 ## Chapter 1
 4. [Hello World](https://github.com/ankitminz/SolutionOfFundamentalsOfComputerProgrammingWithCSharpNakov/blob/master/Ch1/Ch1Q4/HelloWorld.cs)
 5. [Modified](https://github.com/ankitminz/SolutionOfFundamentalsOfComputerProgrammingWithCSharpNakov/blob/master/Ch1/Ch1Q5/Modified.cs)